datanav/docs/technical/webcrm-hubspot.rst

      - "string"

-Webcrm Quotationline to Hubspot Lineitem
+WebCRM Quotationline to Hubspot Lineitem
 ----------------------------------------
-Every Webcrm Quotationline will be synchronized with a Hubspot Lineitem.
+Every WebCRM Quotationline will be synchronized with a Hubspot Lineitem.

-Once a link between a Webcrm Quotationline and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Hubspot Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Hubspot Lineitem:
+The following properties are synchronized between a WebCRM Quotationline and a Hubspot Lineitem:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Hubspot Lineitem Property
      - Hubspot Data Type

-Webcrm Users to Hubspot User
+WebCRM Users to Hubspot User
 ----------------------------
-Every Webcrm Users will be synchronized with a Hubspot User.
+Every WebCRM Users will be synchronized with a Hubspot User.

-Once a link between a Webcrm Users and a Hubspot User is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Users and a Hubspot User is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Users and a Hubspot User:
+The following properties are synchronized between a WebCRM Users and a Hubspot User:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Users Property
+   * - WebCRM Users Property
      - Hubspot User Property
      - Hubspot Data Type
    * - UserEmail